 Worst ruler ever

 Wrong.
 Although Gilgamesh possesses all traits required for heroism, he turns out to be quite the tyrant.
-He is a man without equal, and he is well-aware of it.
-He is suffering from a mental disease we all know too well these days: an inflated ego.
+He is a man without equal and he is well-aware of it.
+He suffers from a mental disease we all know too well these days: an inflated ego.
 Not only does he take whatever he wants from his subjects, but he is also known to rape and murder amongst his people, never feeling satisfied.
 After a while, the citizens of Uruk just cannot take it any longer.
 They start praying to the gods, asking them to soothe their king’s temper.

 The goddess Ninhursag listens to the prayers of the people, and she fashions a man out of clay: Enkidu.
 She makes sure that Enkidu gets a temper that matches the ferocity of Gilgamesh.
 If Gilgamesh would find a companion that was his equal, maybe he would calm down a bit.
 In the end, what she creates is a 2/3 beast and 1/3 human.
 This description says quite a lot about the nature of both Enkidu and Gilgamesh.
 She then drops Enkidu in the wilderness, leaving him to live amongst the animals as a wild man.